Mac-Repair-Man/website/README.md

     ```bash
     $ npm run dev
     ```

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](https://github.com/Mac-Repair-Man/website/blob/main/LICENSE) file for details.

 ## Contact
 If you have any questions, feel free to reach out to us at our [Email](info@macrepairman.ca) or [Website](https://macrepairman.ca/).